Ba (state): History

 The earliest evidence of human settlement in the region is found at the Heliang site near Fengdu and is dated to 15,000 years ago.
 A Neolithic site found at Daxi dates from 5000 to 3000 BC while a late Neolithic site (c.
 2000 BC) was found at Zhongba in Zhongxian.
+The Ba people descended from the Wuluo Zhongli Mountain (武落钟离山) located in Changyang county, Hubei (难留山).
+The mountain had two caves, one red and one black.
+The son of the Ba clan was born in the red cave, while the sons of the other four tribes were born in the black cave.
+The earliest ancestors claim origin from Wudan (巫诞), likely referring to Wu Commandery (巫郡) from the State of Chu.
+Dan can also be written as a homophone for a tribe of the Ba.
+Recent research suggests the Dan were remnants of the Yue.
+The Sui Shu (隋书) Volume 82 on the Nanman says that some of the Ba people were ancient Baiyue.
+This suggests the Ba ruling lineage had mixed origins containing Pu Yue (濮越) and Han (华夏族) influence.

 According to Book of the Later Han, the founder of the state of Ba was Lord Lin (廪君).
 In this account, there were originally five clans: the Ba, Fan (樊), Shen (瞫), Xiang (相), and Zheng (鄭), and they organized a contest to determine who should be the chief:

 The clans did not yet have a leader, and they worshiped the ghosts and spirits.
 Together they made a pact: whosoever that could throw a dagger and have it lodged in a particular stone crevice high up a cliff would be chief.
 Of all the competitors, only a son of the Ba Clan, Wuxiang, was able to achieve the target, and when he did so all present sighed with admiration.
 Again they made a competition, giving each competitor a rustic boat and swearing, "he who keeps himself afloat [on these rough waters] shall be chief!"
 Again Wuxiang prevailed, while all the other boats sank.
 So they made him chief, calling him Lord Lin.